Cloth Simulation

 Head Bandana Example

 This example shows a bandana cloth attached to the user's neck.
-Click on the Cloth Simulation Bandana Object
+The bottom of the bandana will react like a cloth as the user's move their head.

-components attached to the object in the Inspector
+panel to see the components attached to the object in the Inspector

 panel.